The Government’s Department for Work and Pensions is running the Household Support Fund for another 12 months, to help with the rising cost of living.

-The fund can help you if you are struggling to make ends meet.
+The scheme can help you if you are struggling to make ends meet.
 You can get support with things like the cost of gas and electric, household appliances, and energy efficiency improvements.
 You might still qualify for support even if you are in work.

 Eligibility